-- Trinity Methodist Church and halls were built on the corner of Hill Road and Church Road (now St Nicholas Way) in 1907.
-The Gothic buildings are constructed from Kentish ragstone with Bath stone dressings and the tall square tower, decorative buttresses and spire form an important town centre landmark.
-The church is in a prominent corner location for those entering the town centre and is best viewed from Cheam Road / St Nicholas Way.
-As a tall landmark feature in the town centre, the church tower and spire can also be viewed from afar, from the junction of the High Street and Cheam Road, as well as from Throwley Road and Trinity Square (see Figure 4). - 4.64 At the time of construction, a Public Hall (built 1878) was across Hill Road, St Nicholas Church (built 1862-64) was nearby at the end of the old Church Road and the Baptist Church was located on the corner of Hill Road and the High Street, together these formed an enclave of civic/community buildings and functions in the area.
-This civic/community enclave remains today despite the area having undergone changes since the end of the 1800s: the Public Hall was replaced with a modern office building in 1984; the Baptist Church moved to its current location on Cheam Road; the gyratory roads (St Nicholas Way) were introduced; and Council's Civic Offices were built across St Nicholas Way. - 4.65 The Cheam Road Picture Theatre (10 Cheam Road) was built in 1911 and was one of the earliest in the town.
-The façade and inside have since been altered, but the main structure remains.29 Today a former nightclub (Kinetic) with an unattractive and blank façade fronts Cheam Road making a negative contribution to the area which detracts from the surrounding historic buildings and interrupts views, particularly of Trinity Church. - A small hall is located between Trinity Church and the former nightclub adjacent.
+- 4.64 At the time of construction, a Public Hall (built 1878) was across Hill Road, St Nicholas Church (built 1862-64) was nearby at the end of the old Church Road and the Baptist Church was located on the corner of Hill Road and the High Street, together these formed an enclave of civic/community buildings and functions in the area.
+This civic/community enclave remains today despite the area having undergone changes since the end of the 1800s: the Public Hall was replaced with a modern office building in 1984; the Baptist Church moved to its current location on Cheam Road: the gyratory roads (St Nicholas Way) were introduced; and Council's Civic Offices were built across St Nicholas Way. - 4.65 The Cheam Road Picture Theatre (no. 10 Cheam Road) was built in 1911 and was one of the earliest in the town.
+The façade and inside have since been altered, but the main structure remains.
+Today a former nightclub (Kinetic) with an unattractive and blank façade fronts Cheam Road making a negative contribution to the area which detracts from the surrounding historic buildings and interrupts views, particularly of Trinity Church. - 4.66 A small hall is located between Trinity Church and the building and poor façade of the former nightclub adjacent.
 The hall is shown on a 1913 plan as 'Hospital Hall' which would have related to the hospital that was located behind the hall on Hill Road.

-Trinity Methodist Church Tower
+Trinity Methodist Church tower

-Modern blank facade at 10 Cheam Road
+Modern, blank façade at no. 10 Cheam Road